 Prof Andy Lowe has been a TEDx and Pecha Kucha speaker, presented to a wide range of public audiences, and delivered keynote and plenary speeches at over 200 international and national meetings.

-He has been a key presenter and participant in COP22, UNODC expert working group, Asia-Pacific Economic Cooperation (APEC), and Asia Pacific Rainforest Partnership meetings.
+He has presented at COP22, UNODC expert working group, Asia-Pacific Economic Cooperation (APEC), and Asia Pacific Rainforest Partnership meetings.

 Get in touch about having Prof Andy Lowe speak at your next event.